 A Diploma of Accounting can also be used for Tax Agent registration which opens up a whole new world of work opportunities!

 Other Questions & Considerations

 Business Activity Statements are forms submitted to the Australian Tax Office (ATO).
 They are used by all businesses to report their tax obligations.

-- • Pay As You Go (PAYG) income tax instalments
+- Pay As You Go (PAYG) income tax installments

-- • Instalment notices for GST and PAYG instalments
+- Installment notices for GST and PAYG installments

-Contract bookkeepers must be a registered BAS Agent to prepare or lodge Business Activity Statements for a fee or other compensation.
-This requirement extends to a range of BAS related services, such as dealing with the Tax Commissioner on behalf of a client.
-Basically if you want to do BAS and get paid, get registered!
+Contract bookkeepers must be registered BAS agents to prepare or lodge Business Activity Statements for a fee or other compensation.
+This requirement extends to a range of BAS-related services, such as dealing with the Tax Commissioner on behalf of a client.
+Basically, if you want to do BAS and get paid, get registered!

 Only people or entities providing those BAS services for a FEE need to register as a BAS Agent.
 If you’re preparing BAS for your OWN business, your partner’s, or a friend’s, for NO fee or compensation, then you don’t need to be a registered BAS Agent.

 Find out more on how to become a registered BAS agent here – How To Become A Registered BAS Agent

 Can’t Register as a BAS Agent yet?